-Financial
+• Financial

+We Also Offer: \Custom Programming

+\Royalties For Software

-We Also Offer: Custom Programming Royalties For Software Over 50 Software Items Currently Available Documentation and a Limited Guarantee with all COLORSOFT TM Seftware
+\\\Over 50 Seltware Rems Currently Available\\\ Becomentation and a Limited Guarantee with all COLORSOFTTM Seltware.

 4K Color BASIC.
-Programs

-INVADERS: 10 Skill levels, phaser sound and exploding bombs \$13 95 DUMP: Explore the memory of the color computer - output to screen or printer

-MANGIT.
-Guess the word or the creature loses'

-TAG: 2 player game of chase Fast action and fun

-16K Color BASIC Programs CASINO: One-armed bandit blackjack, and dice games BLACKBOX: Find the hidden points by probing the blackbox with a projectile-a challenging game of deductive reasoning METRIC CONVERTER: Menu driven metric to English/English to metric conversions DISASSEMBLER: Disassemble machine language programs (screen or printer)

-13 95 AUTO MINDER Keep track of fuel usage fune ups oil changes etc. creates and 10 95 maintains cassette data files for muliple autos
+Programs MVADERS: 10 Skill levels, phaser sound and exploding bombs DUMP: Explore the memory of the color computer-output to screen or printer MANGIT.
+Guess the word or the creature loses!
+TAG: 2 player game of chase.
+Fast action and fun \$13 95 6 95 7.95 10.95 16K Color BASIC Programs CASINO: One armed bandil blackjack and dice games BLACKBOX: Find the hidden points by probing the blackbox with a projectile a \$12.95 challenging game of deductive reasoning METRIC CONVERTER.
+Menu driven metric to English/English to metric conversions 9 95 9 95 DISASSEMBLER: Disassemble machine language programs (screen or printer) AUTO MINDER Keep track of fuel usage fune-ups oil changes etc. creates and 13 95 maintains casselle data files for muliple autos 10 95 16K Ext.

-16K Ext.
 Color BASIC Programs FURLONG DERBY: A horse of a different color racing game for 1 to 3 players ESCAPE.
 Intermediate adventure with GRAPHICS.
-The player must find and decipher various clues to escape.
-Graphics give player the tee! of being there player can set difficulty to challenge his flight experience 11 95 PEEK 'N' SPELL: Flashes word or letter on screen for children's spelling drill - New 10 95 word files can be created and stored on cassette tape CAPITALS COMBO Name the capitals drill for the United States Americas Africa
+The player must find and decipher \$ 9 95 various clues to escape.
+Graphics give player the feet of being there. \$ASPUS.
+Beginner's adventure game - the player must find and destroy the deadly.
+15.95 mutant in a genetic nuclear research center.
+Each game is randomized.
+PRATE TREASURE.
+Advanced beginner's adventure-the player must find the 8 95 pirate's treasure which is hidden in a cave of over 40 rooms 11 95 ADVENTURE COMBO.
+Combination of SASPUS and PIRATE TREASURE 16 95 FLIPUM Color computer version of the OTHELLO type games FLIGHT SIMULATOR: Fly to the airport with instruments only ijoysticks req di The 9 95 player can set difficulty to challenge his flight experience PEEK IN SPELL: Flashes word or letter on screen for children's spelling drill - New 11 95 word files can be created and stored on cassette tape CAPITALS COMBO Name the capitals drill for the United States Americas Africa 10 95 Europe Asia and Mid East Asia 25 95 MATH DERBY.
+Math drill in a horse race game for 1 to 3 players variable difficulty 11 95 LOAN Amortization schedules with breakdown of monthly payments ravail in 4k; STOCK ANALYZER, Keeps track of stock prices and maintains portfolio data base.
+10 95 includes additional program for projecting price frends 16 95 by computer and saving partially solved puzzie on tape

-SASPUS.
-Beginner's adventure game - the player must find and destroy the deadly mutant in a genetic nuclear research center.
-Each game is randomized PIRATE TREASURE Advanced beginner's adventure-the player must find the pirate s treasure which is hidden in a cave of over 40 rooms

-ADVENTURE COMBO: Combination of SASPUS and PIRATE TREASURE 16 95 FLIPUM Color computer version of the OTHELLO type games 9 95 FLIGHT SIMULATOR: Fly to the airport with instruments only ijoysticks req di The ped within 48 hours.
+Handling charge is \$2.25 on software orders under \$25.
+Visa and Mastercard accepted (include expiration date).
+Orders paid by cashier's check, money order, or bankcard are shipped within 48 hours.
 Personal checks require 1 to 2 weeks to clear.
-No COD orders SOFTWARE SOLD IN THE U.S., CANADA, AUSTRALIA, MEXICO, AND PUERTO RICO ONLY PAYABLE IN U S DOLLARS Send \$1 for catalog containing full descriptions of all available software and receive a \$2 discount coupon good on first order.
-Free catalog with an order from this ad-
+No COD orders.
+SOFTWARE SOLO IN THE U.S., CANADA, AUSTRALIA, MEXICO, AND PUERTO RICO ONLY.

-Europe Asia and Mid East Asia 25 95 MATH DERBY Math drill in a horse race game for 1 to 3 players variable difficulty 11 95 LOAN.
-Amortization schedules with breakdown of monthly payments (avail in 4k) 10 95 STOCK ANALYZER.
-Keeps track of stock prices and maintains portfolio data base 16 95 includes additional program for projecting price frends

-COLOR CURE: CoCo version of the popular cube puzzles Features include solution 17 95 by computer and saving partially solved puzzie on tape Handling charge is \$2.25 on software orders under \$25.
-Visa and Mastercard accepted (include expiration date) Orders paid by cashier's check, money order, or bankcard are ship-